JohnMoehrke/MHD-fsh/README.md

-# ITI.MHD
+# ITI.MHD Sushi
 ImplementationGuide for IHE IT Infrastructure Technical Framework Supplement http://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD) Mobile access to Health Documents (MHD) Rev. 3.1.

+This IG has converted from DocumentManifest to use of List for both SubmissionSet and Folder

 The IHE MHD Profile text is Normative, this IG publication is Informative.

-This Continuous Build will appear somewhere
+This Continuous Build will appear http://build.fhir.org/ig/JohnMoehrke/MHD-fsh/index.html

 ## Done